-A parking lot at the local college football stadium, a public park or on the premises of a house of worship.
+A parking lot at the local college football stadium, a public park, or on the premises of a faith-based organization.

-To invite members to participate; if a high school game, reach out to families of students and if a college game, reach out to students; organize the food; organize tailgating games; designate volunteer coordinators.
+To invite members of the congregation to participate; if a high school game, reach out to families of students and if a college game, reach out to students; to organize the food; to organize tailgating games; to designate volunteer coordinators.
 To have a faith leader deliver remarks at the start or conclusion of the event.

-To send members of the local department to the activity; designate one or two members of the force to serve as volunteers for event set up and wrap up.
-To have a member of the force deliver remarks at the start or conclusion of the event.
+To send members of the local department to the activity; to designate one or two members of the force to serve as volunteers for event setup and wrap-up; and to have a member of the force deliver remarks at the start or conclusion of the event.

 The heart of this activity is unity between officers and residents over the shared support of their local football team.
-Attendees
+Attendees should share food and have informal discussions.

-Pla anning Timeline - minimum seven days before event date Step 1: Reach out to the house of worship of law enforcement agency Step 2: Secure location and date and team to support Step 3: Reach out to local vendors to see if they will donate food; purchase tailgate food that can be easily cooked on a grill such as hot dogs and hamburgers.
+Planning Timeline - minimum seven days before event date

+Step 1: Reach out to the faith-based organization of law enforcement agency.
+Step 2: Secure location and date and team to support.
+Step 3: Reach out to local vendors to see if they will donate food; purchase tailgate food that can be easily cooked on a grill such as hot dogs and hamburgers.
 Secure tailgating games such as cornhole and horseshoes.
-Step 4: Form a small promotion committee that will take steps including: (1) working with the house of worship and law enforcement agency to send an email and post on social post to members about the event, (2) having the religious leader announce it at a religious service, (3) posting promotional materials on bulletin boards, (4) identifying event photographers, etc. Step 5: Recruit volunteers for setting up and breaking down.
+Step 4: Form a small promotion committee that will take steps including: (1) working with the faith-based organization and law enforcement agency to send an email and post on social post to members about the event, (2) having the religious leader announce it at a religious service, (3) posting promotional materials on bulletin boards, (4) identifying event photographers, etc. Step 5: Recruit volunteers for setup and break down.
 Step 6: Within seven days of the event, coordinate with all representatives to ensure the supply of games and food is managed.
 Step 7: Hold event (see Day of Steps below).
-Da y of Steps Step 1: Set up team arrive early; food and drinks should arrive 30 mins in advance.
-Step 2: After most attendees arrive, have a spokesperson from the house of worship and law enforcement provide welcoming remarks, usually after 30 mins of the official start.
-Step 3: Organize activities such as cornhole and horseshoes between law enforcement and the house of worship members during halftime.
-Step 4: Ensure photographers are in place to take photos Step 6: Have closing remarks to summarize the event's goals and thank everyone for coming.
-Step 7: Break down Step 8: Send photos with descriptions/captions to your partners, including community organizations, the house of Vir ctual Step 1: Create a Facebook event page Step 2: Organize house football viewing parties across multiple homes, at least one for law enforcement and one from the house of worship, and connect via zoom.
-Step 3: Have law enforcement and faith leaders deliver welcoming remarks Step 4: At halftime, have the viewing parties each offer a cheer with a faith leader and member of law enforcement
+Step 8: Send pictures and summary to National Faith and Blue Staff on the event.
+Da y of Steps Step 1: Setup team should arrive early; food and drinks should arrive 30 mins in advance.
+Step 2: After most attendees arrive, have a spokesperson from the faith-based organization and law enforcement provide welcoming remarks, usually after 30 mins of the official start.
+Step 3: Organize activities such as cornhole and horseshoes between law enforcement and the faith-based organization members during halftime.
+Step 4: Ensure photographers are in place to take photos.
+Step 6: Have closing remarks to summarize the event's goals and thank everyone for coming.
+Step 7: Break down.
+Step 8: Send photos with descriptions/captions to your partners, including community organizations, the faith-based organization, law enforcement agency liaison, info@faithandblue.org, and any local sponsors.
+Vir tual Programming Step 1: Create a Facebook event page.
+Step 2: Organize house football viewing parties across multiple homes, at least one for law enforcement and one from the faith-based organization, and connect via Zoom.
+Step 3: Have law enforcement and faith leaders deliver welcoming remarks.
+Step 4: At halftime, have the viewing parties each offer a cheer with a faith leader and member of law enforcement serving as the judge to determine the winner (a trophy could be secured and provided to the winner).